 Only yourself!
 If you are staying in halls of residence then you will need to bring clothes and toiletries.

 We recognise the importance of supporting mature students through the transition to university and invite you to attend Head Start.
 There will be information and guidance sessions at this event specifically targeted towards mature students.

 To book a place you will need to be holding a firm offer with us and you also need to be registered for the Compact Scheme.

-Important: if you book your place on Head Start and reserve accommodation you must inform us in writing five days prior to the event if you decide you would no longer like to attend / and / or stay in accommodation.
+Important: if you book your place on our Head Start Summer School and reserve accommodation you must inform us in writing five days prior to the event if you decide you would no longer like to attend and/or stay in accommodation.
 Failure to do so may result in you being charged for your room.

 You will need to bring clothes, toiletries and a towel; you do not need to bring bedding as this will be provided.

 You will be staying in our Seething Wells halls of residence